India Ennenga

-India Ennenga (born November 16, 1994) is an American actress.

-She is known for her roles as Sofia Bernette in the HBO series Treme, Camille Winship in the A&E drama The Returned and the voice of the titlular character in the Nick Jr. animated series Pinky Dinky Doo.
+India Ennenga is an American editor, writer, actress, and publisher.
+She is the co-founder of publishing company isolarii and served as its editor and has edited multiple books, magazines, and articles.
+As an actress, she is known for her roles as Sofia Bernette in the HBO series Treme, Camille Winship in the A&E drama The Returned and her cameo role in The Irishman.

-Ennenga currently is based in New York City.
-She is co-founder of publishing company isolarii.

 Early life and education

 Ennenga was born in New York City.
 Her mother is filmmaker Laurie Weltz.
 She attended Saint Ann's School in Brooklyn, New York City.

 She attended Brown University, where she graduated cum laude with a bachelor of arts degree in Comparative Literature.

-Later, Ennenga received professional training at LAMDA.
+Later, Ennenga received professional training at London Academy of Music and Dramatic Art and an MFA in Creative Writing from New York University.

 Career

 Writing

-Her essay "Towards a More Radical Selfie," on social media, feminism and Mary Knowles was published in The Paris Review in November 2018.
+Ennenga is the author of multiple essays, interviews, and pieces of fiction that have been published in Pin-Up (magazine), The Believer (magazine), Document Journal, Verso Books, and Naima Publication, among others, including "Towards a More Radical Selfie", on social media, feminism and Mary Knowles, which was published in The Paris Review in November 2018.

 Television

 In 2006, Ennenga began her voice role as the title character in the animated series Pinky Dinky Doo.
 She later starred in the HBO series Treme as Sofia Bernette in 2010 and the A&E drama The Returned as Camille Winship in 2015.
-She recently starred in the Netflix series Inventing Anna as Julia Reed in 2022.
+She starred in the Netflix series Inventing Anna as Julia Reed in 2022.